UtrechtUniversity/SWORDS-UU/README.md

   - [Contact](#contact)
   - [Pipeline](#pipeline)

-This repository is the implementation for the Scan of Open Research Data at Utrecht University (SWORDS@UU).
+This repository is the implementation for the Scan and revieW of Open Research Data and Software at Utrecht University (SWORDS@UU).
 The project is split into 3 phases that correspond to the folder structure.
 The following hyperlinks lead to the detailed readme of each phase.

 1. [User collection](collect_users/README.md)
 2. [Repository collection](collect_repositories/README.md)